Article Overview: Historic Sites In Virginia

 8. Appomattox Court House National Historical Park

 Two important questions about its future were answered.
-Could the nation survive a civil war intact, and would that nation exist without slavery?
-The answer to both was yes and a new nation was born.
+Could the nation survive a civil war intact?
+And would that nation exist without slavery?
+Thankfully, the answer to both of these questions was yes and America experienced a new birth of freedom.

 7. Petersburg National Battlefield